All of Calgary's NEWEST restaurants right in one place.

 Narikatsu just opened up on 4th Street SW in Mission, where Roy's Kitchen used to be.
 The menu is mainly Katsu and Udon, but you can also get tempura and a few select rolls.

 Who doesn't love Japan?!
-Get yoru fix at this new store on 17th ave.
+Get your fix at this new store on 17th ave.
 Find onigiri, sushi burritos, ramen, and curry katsu.

 Bumblina is a cute little bakery in Kensington.
 They offer everything from adorable mini donuts to classic pastries.